 Get deeper into the action in the downtown heart of Laguna, also known to locals as the Village.
-Must-sees include the sculpture garden at Dawson Cole Fine Art Gallery (326 Glenneyre St., 888.972.5543) and Left Turn Jewelry (305 Forest Ave., 866.954.5338).
-South along Coast Highway are dining options including K’ya Bistro Bar at La Casa del Camino and posh Studio at the Montage.
+Must-sees include the sculpture garden at Dawson Cole Fine Art Gallery (326 Glenneyre St., 888.972.5543).
+South along Coast Highway are dining options including hockey great Teemu Selänne’s new Selanne Steak Tavern, K’ya Bistro Bar at La Casa del Camino and posh Studio at the Montage.

 Richard Henry Dana, the seaman who wrote 1840’s Two Years Before the Mast, described the area now named for him as “the only romantic spot” on the California coast, noting its “grandeur” and “solemnity.”
 The grandeur is still there, but you won’t find much solemnity along Harbor Drive, now bustling with boaters, diners, shoppers and those headed to see the tall clipper ships in port.

 In addition to its sand and shore, Doheny State Beach offers five acres of lawn.
 Families picnic, couples rent bicycles.
 An interpretive center focuses on the underwater Doheny State Marine Life Refuge.
-The beach hosts events including Lobsterfest in June, a surf competition in July and outrigger racing in August.
+The beach hosts a blues festival in May and in summer, Lobsterfest, a surf competition and outrigger racing.
 Busiest day of the year?
 Fourth of July, with fireworks launched from a barge.

 Make your way along Harbor Drive to the tide pools at the end of the harbor’s rocky ledge.
 Public benches are a stone’s throw from seals basking on sea-logged boulders; take in both the quiet beauty of the harbor and the roar of the surf against the rocks.